google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 }
 {% endhighlight %}

 Video segments are 'streamed' to a video element by adding each segment to the `SourceBuffer`.
-In this example, segments are retrieved via XHR then stored using the File APIs:
+In this example, segments are retrieved via XHR then split up into _NUM_CHUNKS_ items, which are stored using the File APIs:

 {% highlight javascript %}
 reader.onload = function (e) {